UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 IMDB ratings and votes seems to have the most: about 60 rows are missing a value.

-The IMDB rating and number of votes have the exact same amount of missing values, and it makes sense that movies without votes can’t have a rating.
+The IMDB rating and the number of votes have the exact same amount of missing values, and it makes sense that movies without votes can’t have a rating.
 But if we didn’t know how these columns were related, how could we check?